greg-raven/Impeachment-Chronicles/_posts/2022-07-26-in-private-cassidy-hutchinson-joked-about-riot-called-j6-committee-phony-praised-trump-before-changing-story.md

 Hutchinson wrote that a series of tweets adding commentary to a piece from Politico's Kyle Cheney had her "red hot mad."

 "Time and again, the Jan.
 6 select committee has broken through stonewalls erected by Donald Trump's closest allies by turning to their junior aide and deputies," Kyle wrote.
-"Nowhere is this clearer than in the case of Meadows aide Cassidy Hutchinson … The cooperation from aides like Hutchinson has given the select committee confidence they'll be able to tell the full story of Trump's attempt to subvert the election — even without help from Meadows, Bannon, Eastman and Clark."
+"Nowhere is this clearer than in the case of Meadows aide Cassidy Hutchinson ...
+The cooperation from aides like Hutchinson has given the select committee confidence they'll be able to tell the full story of Trump's attempt to subvert the election --- even without help from Meadows, Bannon, Eastman and Clark."

-"I wanted to be like … the members LITERALLY told you they're taking advantage of us … So shut the [f—] up and stop tweeting about me … leave me alone … there is no story here," Hutchinson wrote in a series of messages.
+"I wanted to be like ... the members LITERALLY told you they're taking advantage of us ...
+So shut the [f---] up and stop tweeting about me ... leave me alone ... there is no story here," Hutchinson wrote in a series of messages.

 When another friend joked that Cheney was portraying her as John Dean, she replied, "It's honestly nauseating."

 Hutchinson claimed CNN's Jim Acosta contacted her and said to her, "Thank you for your bravery and courage.
 We and the American people look forward to learning more from your testimony."
-Hutchinson said she had "about twenty snarky responses typed to respond back but just let it go … Like stop WARPING everything you [f——] [j—–] … and also I couldn't give less of a [f—] what cnn thinks of me.
+Hutchinson said she had "about twenty snarky responses typed to respond back but just let it go ...
+Like stop WARPING everything you [f------] [j---–] ... and also I couldn't give less of a [f---] what cnn thinks of me.
 Truly."

 Within weeks, Hutchinson would be basking in the glow of effusive praise from Acosta and other partisans at CNN, many of whom described her as more important than CNN contributor John Dean.